-Just west of Antigo is the Ackley Wildlife Area where hikers have great opportunities to view waterfowl, deer, and an occasional bear.
+Just west of Antigo is the Ackley Wildlife Area where hikers have great opportunities to view waterfowl, deer, and an occasional bear on non-marked trails.

 Antigo Walking/Biking Trail

 The City of Antigo has a walking/biking trail.
 The two-plus-mile, 10-foot-wide trails is a combination of asphalt, boardwalk and wood-chip paths along Antigo Lake and Spring Brook before meandering through forests.
 The trailhead is on Fourth Avenue in Antigo, east of Hwy 45.
 You can also access the trail off Virginia Street, north of Hwy 64/Fifth Avenue, or park at North Elementary school.
 Click here to view trail amenities.